 Problems with EMI (Electromagnetic Interference)

-This device has been tested and found to comply with the limits for medical devices according to EN 60601-1-2:2007, EN 60601-1:2006, EN 60601-1-1:2001, EN ISO 9919:2005 and the Medical Device Directive 93/42/EEC.
+This device has been tested and found to comply with the limits for medical devices according to EN 60601-1-2:2007, EN 60601-1:2006, EN 60601-1-1:2001, ISO 80601-2-61:2011 and the Medical Device Directive 93/42/EEC.
 These limits are designed to provide reasonable protection against harmful interference in a typical medical installation.

 Due to the proliferation of radio-frequency transmitting equipment and other sources of electrical noise in healthcare environments it is possible that high levels of such interference due to close proximity or strength of a source may result in disruption of performance of this device.
 Examples of noise sources in healthcare environments that could cause electromagnetic interference include: